MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 - The option for tactile switches for the face buttons - like the GBA SP.
 - No externally viewable case modifications.

 All gerbers and source files can be found in this repo, as this project is fully open source.
-Technical documentation of the board can be found in the Technical folder.
-Please review the FAQ at the bottom of the README for answers to.... frequently asked questions.
+Technical documentation of the board can be found in the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color/tree/main/Technical">Technical folder</a>.
+Please review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#frequently-asked-questions">FAQ</a> at the bottom of the README for answers to.... frequently asked questions.

 ## Disclaimer